The Architect’s Regimen: An Analysis of the OOP-SOLID-DDD Trajectory for Mastering Software Complexity

 - Seminal Resources:

-- Domain Modeling Made Functional: Tackle Software Complexity with Domain-Driven Design and F# by Scott Wlaschin, which provides a direct bridge from DDD to FP concepts.25
+- Domain Modeling Made Functional: Tackle Software Complexity with Domain-Driven Design and F# by Scott Wlaschin, which provides a direct bridge from DDD to FP concepts31.

-- Functional Programming for the Object-Oriented Programmer by Brian Marick, specifically designed to help OOP developers make the mental shift.54
+- Functional Programming for the Object-Oriented Programmer by Brian Marick, specifically designed to help OOP developers make the mental shift47.

 - Study Specialized Paradigms (DOD & Actors): For architects working in or adjacent to domains where performance or concurrency are paramount, dedicated study of these specialized models is necessary.